AdrianoZaghi/pipeline/README.md

 The pipeline is made to align read libraries to the antibiotic resistance databases Card and WildCard.
 Input files should be pair end read libraries compressed (.gz).
 File names should be provided in the form of *<run_accession>*_n.fastq.gz, where “n” should be 1 or 2 depending if the reads in the library are the forward or the backward once of the sample.
 To perform the alignment can be used two different methods:
 - reads can be aligned directly to the references exploiting bowtie2
-- otherwise can be composed an assembly of those reads using Spades and than the resulting contigs are aligned to the references (using Dimond or Blast, depending on the configuration of the pipeline)
+- otherwise can be composed an assembly of those reads using Spades and then the resulting contigs are aligned to the references (using Dimond or Blast, depending on the configuration of the pipeline)
-To run entirely the pipeline (one of the two branches) you should add to the *data_links.json* file the links to the the online read libraries you intend to analyze, with the following sintax.
+To run entirely the pipeline (one of the two branches) you should add to the *data_links.json* file the links to the online read libraries you intend to analyze, with the following sintax.

 	"<run_accession>" : ["link_1", "link_2"]

 At the beginning of the execution, data will be downloaded in the working directory.
 Their filename should match the standard required, but is surely worth a check.
-The links actually present in the *data_links.json* file refers to data from a study performed by Munk ef all.
+The links actually present in the *data_links.json* file refers to data from a study performed by Munk et all.
 [2018].
 In case the data ere already on your device and have a correct filename, the pipeline will skip the downloads, but is still useful to fill the “<run_accession>” part of the *data_links.json* file.
 This will enable the report.

 # PIPELINE EXECUTION